anshabib80-source/MITM-Attack-Analysis-/README.md

 The practical exercises were performed in a controlled **TryHackMe learning environment** for educational purposes.

+---

 ## ⚠️ Disclaimer

 This project is intended for educational purposes only.

 All practical activities were performed within a controlled lab environment.
+No unauthorized systems or real-world networks were targeted.